 Available in a wide variety of styles, from desktop to fully portable, they can custom print whatever information you need directly onto heat shrink labels and heat shrink wire labels.
 Most printers have a choice of fonts, special characters, sequential labeling capabilities, and bar coding, so no matter what your needs are, there's a heat shrink label maker for you.

 At BuyHeatShrink.com, we specialize in heat shrinkable tubing, shrink wrap tubing, cable ties, expandable braided Sleeving, convoluted tubing and many other aspects of wire management.
-We can also custom print heat shrink tubing for you.
+We can also create custom print heat shrink tubingusing a custom label printer for you.

 A: If you just want to print labels to put onto your heat shrink tubing, you could.
 However, sticking a label on the heat shrink is not the most secure option.
 It can wear away, fall off, or be removed or altered.
 You also can't run heat shrink tubing through a regular printer for several reasons.
 One is that it would become tangled inside and ruin the printer.
 The other is that a laser printer would be hot enough to shrink it on the way through.
 The only secure way to create and use labels with a regular printer would be to put them on the cable directly and then use clear heat shrink tubing over that.
 However, clear heat shrink is not flame retardant.